azumafuji/kimsellis-com/content/classes.md

 menu: main
 weight: 30
 ---
+ - Register for class by clicking "Book Now" button below
+ - Sign up for the full term for £8 per class
- - Buy a class pass to use for any of the online or in-person classes
+ - Buy a class pass for £10 per class
- - Register for an individual class by clicking "Book Now"
+ - Drop in for £12 per class

 ## Buy a class pass
-You can use credits to book classes instead of paying for each class individually.
-Save time and make it easier to change your reservations as needed.
+You can use pass credits to book classes instead of paying for each class individually.
+Class passes are slightly discounted from the drop in rate and give you the flexibilty to book in when it suits.
+Please note that refunds will not be given for unused or expired credits.

-**10 Classes - 20 Credits** {{<button href="https://kim-sellis-yoga.reservie.net/checkout/package-buy/djEuMCwzMDk=">}}Buy Now{{</button>}}.
+**10 Classes** {{<button href="https://kim-sellis-yoga.reservie.net/checkout/package-buy/djEuMCwzMDk=">}}Buy Now{{</button>}}.

 ---

-**5 Classes - 10 Credits** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/package-buy/djEuMCwyNjQ=" >}}Buy Now{{< /button>}}
+**5 Classes** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/package-buy/djEuMCwyNjQ=" >}}Buy Now{{< /button>}}

 {{< separator >}}

 ## Access your profile
 {{< button href="https://kim-sellis-yoga.reservie.net/" >}}Access Profile{{< /button>}}

-You can see which classes you've booked and your account status by using the profile page.
+  - View classes booked
+  - See your account status
+  - Keep tabs on remaining pass credits

 {{< separator >}}